BrannonKing/NLoptNet/README.md

 NLoptNet
 ========

 This is a C# wrapper around the NLopt C library.
+It includes both 32 and 64 bit DLLs.
+It will work with "Any CPU" projects, but this is not a "portable" project (yet).
 This particular wrapper is licensed with an MIT license, but the enclosed NLopt library carries an LGPL license.
+Thanks to [ASI](http://asirobots.com) for sponsoring some time on this project.

 Example:
 ```csharp